Smealm/retrobat-stuff/README.md

 ### Common Issues
 1. **Patches not applying?**
+   - Ensure your ROM is unarchived (not in .zip, .7z, .rar, etc.)
    - Ensure your ROM filename matches the patch folder name exactly
    - Check that the patch files are not corrupted
    - Verify the patch format is supported